triradial/Freon4dsl/docs/CRC-Plan.md

 - Not needed for user but really need to know how well AI can generate a study DSL from a protocol document.
 Try with JSL protocol reader?

 ### In-Progress
-- Get rid of the 'Notes' stuff, have only description and explore always having descriptions displayed.
 -

 ### Done
-- NA
+- Get rid of the 'Notes' stuff, have only description and explore always having descriptions displayed.
+- Review single event patient checklist that Jon created to determine if Graham can use it. -> It should be useable after the rest of the checklist display is cleaned-up

 ## Jon